wix-incubator/wSpy/README.md

 {
     includeLogs: '',             // Default logs for wSpy.
 Must define it when initiating!
     moreLogs: '',                // Logs that would only work if defined in wSpy param
-    extraIgnoredEvents: [],      // Events not to log.
     MAX_LOG_SIZE: 10000,         // Maximum log size for each log.
 When reached, wSpy slice the log by half.
-    GROUP_MIN_LEN: 5,            // Default min length for grouped functionality.
     stackFilter: /wSpy/i         // Stacktrace filter using regex.
 Recommended when working with minified libraries: react-dom, require.min.js etc.
 }
 ```